samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Create a Spot
+## Create a Property

-Creates and returns a new spot.
+Creates and returns a new property.

 * Require Authentication: true
 * Request